-The popular coastal town of Tulum is a favorite Mexico travel destination for a lot of Americans and other international travelers.
-In recent years, the area has even developed its own fashion style.
+The popular coastal town of Tulum is a favorite Mexico travel destination for many and in recent years, it has become synonymous with a local boho-chic fashion style often affectionately referred to as “Tulum-inati”.

 Tulum style is essentially a modern spin on luxury resort wear.
 Think flowy skirts, boho-chic rompers, caftans, and off-the-shoulder dresses with sandals.